appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/04-design/code.md

 I like the [Outfit](https://fontsource.org/fonts/outfit) font, it's a dynamic and a bit informal font.

-We are going to add the font variant instead of the static version.
+We are going to add the "variable font" instead of the static version.
 These variable fonts allow designers and developers to use a single font file that contains multiple variations of the same font with as different weights, widths, and styles.
 This helps to get smaller file sizes and more flexible design options.

-So we install the variable font of outfit (or any of the fonts you may have chosen).
+So we install the variable font of Outfit (or any of the fonts you may have chosen).

 <Tabs>
   <TabItem value="yarn" label="Yarn" default>